AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 		- Not having enough training data.
 A Microsoft study showed that as you added more and more data, different algorithms would eventually end up converging on what they predicted.
 MORE DATA!
 		- Nonrepresentative training data.
 Going back to GDP example - you want to show countries across the entire spectrum if possible, so that the linear equation reflects that.
 If all of the data was concentrated in one area, it wouldn't do as good of a job predicting instances outside of that area.
 This is AKA "Sample bias."
 Another example - sending presidential polls out only to folks in reading clubs, who are going to be wealthier and more likely to vote Republican.
 		- Poor-quality data.
 Obvious one, if your data is full of trash data or noise.
 Have to be careful with what constitutes "trash," though.
 Having some outliers to reflect the reality of the superset is important.
 		- Irrelevant features.
-The system can
+If the system is trying to learn on too many irrelevant features, it likely won't be effective.
+			- Feature
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1NDc5OTQ4NCwtMTYyNzYxNTQ0Niw5MD
+eyJoaXN0b3J5IjpbLTI1NDg5NDkwNSwtMTYyNzYxNTQ0Niw5MD
 c3MDc2MzMsLTE4MDcwMDIyNTMsLTIyOTY0OTI2NSwtMTAxOTQ1
 OTc0NiwtMjEzMDIxMDk4NCwtNDQ1MDEzMjA1LC0xMjcxNzE5Nj
 kyLC0xMzY2NzY2MDk0LC04OTgwOTI0NDYsLTE5MzQ5NTIxMjks